-Fiber Farm is home to a humble herd of alpacas, several miniature donkeys, a goat, sheep, two cats and one dog.
+Fiber Farm is home to a humble herd of alpacas, two miniature donkeys, a sheep, two cats and one dog.
 Located on top of Monteagle Mountain in Tracy City, TN, the farm is a working example of a vertically integrated micro-textile operation.